Why is Emotional Intelligence Important in the Workplace? | ICBI

 Builds Connections

-Since one of the main components of emotional intelligence is social skills, a person with high EI finds it easier to interact and build connections with everyone.
+Since one of the main components of emotional intelligence in social skills, is a person with high EI finds it easier to interact and build connections with everyone.
 They are more likely to understand others better and come out of an interaction with a positive attitude.
 And professionally, this benefits them as they will find networking easier.

 Improves Efficiencies